-When the significant percentage of an organisation’s cost base is people, workforce optimisation becomes a “real thing”.
-Therefore, we start with understanding the needs and working patterns of your users and ensuring your organisation is achieving maximum value from your technology.
+When a significant percentage of an organisation’s cost base is people, workforce optimisation becomes a “real thing”.
+We start by understanding the needs and working patterns of your users and to ensure your organisation is achieving maximum value from your technology.

 Although roles and working patterns are often standardised, some of us just work best in different ways.
 Truly understanding how your users operate, communicate and engage is key to optimising their working lives, and in turn, optimising their performance for your organisation.